csci110/csci110.github.io/4_PlatformPrincess.md

 The next type of enemy is a bat.
 They will hover about their starting locations until they (randomly) decide to dive-bomb the princess.

-- [ ] Define a class called `Bat` that uses the `bat.png` image file, x and y coordinates passed to the constructor, doesn't bounce when hit, has a name like "A scary bat," and continuously plays an animation called "flap" that uses both frames in the image sheet.
+- [ ] Define a class called `Bat` (which extends Sprite as usual) that uses the `bat.png` image file, x and y coordinates passed to the constructor, doesn't bounce when hit, has a name like "A scary bat," and continuously plays an animation called "flap" that uses both frames in the image sheet.

 - [ ] Create an instance of the `Bat` class at location (200, 100) called `leftBat`.